ton-blockchain/docs/docs/func/literals_identifiers.md

 For example, `0`, `123`, `-17`, `00987`, `0xef`, `0xEF`, `0x0`, `-0xfFAb`, `0x0001`, `-0`, `-0x0` are valid number literals.

 ## String literals
-Strings in FunC are quoted in double quotes `"` like `"this is a string"`.
-Special symbols like `\n` and multi-line stings are not supported.
+Strings in FunC are quoted in double-quotes `"` like `"this is a string"`.
+Special symbols like `\n` and multi-line strings are not supported.
 String are used only in asm functions definitions.

 ## Identifiers